rockets/rockets/README.md

 There are a few ways to resupply and assist the CC:

-- Use filters to avoid receiving unwanted data.
+- Use rules to avoid receiving unwanted data.
 - Donate a few dollars to help cover server costs.
 - Sponsor this app if you have a lot of bandwidth at your disposal.